rubenpieters/sys-polyflow/spec/proposal.md

 # Suggestion

-TypeScript does not provide dependent types, but by combining various features such as unions, literal types and indexed access types we can obtain fairly similar behaviour from the caller point of view.
-Unfortunately, the implementer of such functions is faced with either the possibility of unsoundness (pre 3.5) or forced to use unsound assertions (post 3.5).
-Due to the slight differences, we call these _dependent-type-like_ functions.
+TypeScript does not provide dependent types, but by combining various features such as unions, literal types and indexed access types we can obtain fairly similar behaviour to a dependent function from the caller point of view.
+Unfortunately, the implementer of such functions is faced with either the possibility of creating unsoundness (pre 3.5) or forced to assert the return type with unsound features (post 3.5).
+There are some differences with typical dependent functions, which is why we call these _dependent-type-like_ functions.

 This suggestion proposes an addition to the typechecking part of TypeScript, which aids the programmer in writing dependent-type-like functions.
 The main attractive point of this suggestion is that it does not introduce any additional syntax, and is meant to be a conservative extension.
-Thus it is not a breaking change with regards to the changes introduced in 3.5, but it does allow more sound behaviour to typecheck.
+Thus it is not a breaking change with regards to the changes introduced in 3.5, but it does enable certain sound scenarios to typecheck.

 # Use Case